 The typical structure of a vertebra is illustrated below:

-There is a part of the body, the vertebral foramen, where the spinal cord passes through, and a number of processes exist.
-These processes are elongated, bony protrusions that help in articulation with muscles and other bones
+There is a part of the body, the vertebral foramen, where the spinal cord, the process that handles nerves from the brain, passes through.
+Several other processes exist in the vertebral bone, such as the spinous process, seen in the picture above.
+These processes are elongated, bony protrusions that help in association and articulation with muscles and other bones.

 Below this is the C2, called the axis.
 This acts as a pivot upon which the atlas rotates.
-The most noticeable part of this bone is the odontoid process, which rises perpendicularly.
-It is this part that breaks during a ‘judicial hanging’ and hits the medulla, causing death.
-C7 is also called vertebra prominens.
-If you touch the nape of your neck, a bony protrusion can be felt.
-This is the spinous process of the vertebra prominens.
-The spinous process of C7 is not bifid.
+The most notable part of this bone is the odontoid process, which rises perpendicularly.
+It is this part that breaks during a ‘judicial hanging’, hitting the medulla and causing death.